 Dr. Maria Vernet is a Senior Research Biologist at Scripps Institution of Oceanography.
 Dr. Vernet has conducted research in international settings since 1987 when she first traveled to the Arctic and in 1988 to Antarctica.
 She participated in one of the first research teams to study the effect of ultraviolet radiation on marine phytoplankton after the discovery of the Antarctic ozone hole in 1985.
 She has also participated in research studying free-floating icebergs and the ecosystems of the Larsen B Ice Shelf.
+Maria was recently awarded the prestigious AAAS Accomplished Scientist Fellow in Biological Sciences from the American Association for the Advancement of Science in 2018.

 Her field expeditions have taken her into the Atlantic, Pacific, Arctic and Southern Oceans with a variety of internationally assembled research teams.
+As a sea going oceanographer, Maria has spent enough time in Antarctica over the decades that she has lost count.

 Maria received her Ph.D.
 (1983) and M.S.
 (1981) in Biological Oceanography from the University of Washington and her B.S.
 (1975) in Biological Sciences from the University of Buenos Aires, Argentina.